admindojo/CTFd/CTFd/plugins/admindojo-about/instructions/system-packages-usage-1-ub18.md

 - install Nginx 1.5
 - remove Apache2 completely, including all files that were installed
-- he messed up /etc/crontab
-  - please make a backup of this file to /etc/crontab.backup and install the original file that came with Ubuntu
+- he messed up /etc/crontab.
+Please make a backup of this file to /etc/crontab.backup and install the original file that came with Ubuntu
 - to prevent the system to ask which editor should be used, please remove `nano`

 <h2 class="display-4">Notes</h2>